 Several years later Apple had two cubs and we watched them grow up, returning to our valley each year to feed on the salmon.
 For many of our guests she was the first grizzly bear they ever saw.
 Sometimes we watched her stride like a monarch along the dirt road next to the ranch.

 On other days she would dextrously feed on red-osier dogwood berries that grow alongside the river.
 More than one guest over the years stood in awe, tears rolling down their faces, after an ephemeral early-morning meeting with this wild grizzly bear on the banks of our misty river.

-The only thing we can now do is redouble our efforts to try and get the grizzly hunt banned for good.
-It really should be a no-brainer.
+We were angry and bereft.
+But anger alone doesn’t get you anywhere.
+The only thing we could do was redouble our efforts to try and get the grizzly hunt banned for good.
+It really should have been a no-brainer.
 More than 90 per cent of British Columbia residents oppose the hunting of grizzly bears.

 Grizzly-viewing brings at least 10 times as much into the provincial coffers as grizzly hunting.
 Grizzlies have been listed as a “species of special concern” and one population, according to the government’s own numbers, has dropped 40 per cent in population while under a “managed” hunt.

-Yet still the politicians maintain that grizzly hunting is laudable.
-And still the bureaucrats in the ministry fight tooth and nail to keep the hunt alive.
-It is as if their jobs depended on having a grizzly hunt, and, for some, it may.
+Yet still the politicians maintained that grizzly hunting was laudable.
+And still the bureaucrats in the ministry fought tooth and nail to keep the hunt alive.
+It was as if their jobs depended on having a grizzly hunt, and, for some, it may have.

-But we can’t do any of this without you, our guests.
-For every guest we have in the autumn grizzly-viewing season we take $100 and put it into Apple’s Fund.
-And this money we spend on local conservation initiatives and to try and get the hunt banned.
+One thing is sure, however.
+We can’t do any of this without you, our guests.
+For every guest we have we take $100-$150 and put it into Apple’s Fund.
+And this money we spend on local conservation initiatives and to try and get all grizzly bear hunting banned.